 - In drawing a will, we deal with this prospective problem by providing for a 'gift over', that means you add as beneficiary the name of some other person or organisation to whom you would like that failed gift to go.

 English and Welsh law will accept a will as valid made if it was made:

 - in accordance with the law required by the country where it was made, and

 - in the country where at your death you were domiciled or had your habitual residence; or

 - it was made in a country of which you were a national.

 Attestation clause (witnessing)

 This is the name of the paragraph at the end of a will, usually in time proved words to provide compliance with the Wills Act.
-We have a separate article on signing that you may like to read.
+We have a separate article on signing your will that you may like to read.

 Letter of intent

 No document can be relied on in a court of law which is not executed as a will.
 However, it is often useful to leave close to your will, a letter of intent explaining details of some aspect of your affairs which may assist your executors.
 This is done most often in connection with the bringing up of your children.
 But there are many other areas which may be covered, such as the operation of a business, when the will maker can give comments and suggestions relating to staff and management.
 However, you are not limited in any way, in what you can say in such a letter.